-The coast of Loch Linnhe (South) (ID: 200081) lies to the west of the A828 throughout the scheme extent (12m at its nearest point).
-Loch Linnhe (South) is a coastal waterbody which has been classified by the Scottish Environment Protection Agency (SEPA) under the Water Framework Directive 2000/60/EC (WFD) in 2020 as having an overall status of 'Good' and is 148.7km2 in area.
-The section of Loch Linnhe which lies nearest to the scheme is a strait of water which is also commonly referred to as 'the Sound of Shuna' (SEPA water environment hub).
+The coast of Loch Linnhe (South) (ID: 200081) lies to the west of the A828 throughout the scheme extent (9m at its nearest point).
+Loch Linnhe (South) is a coastal waterbody which has been classified by the Scottish Environment Protection Agency (SEPA) under the Water Framework Directive 2000/60/EC (WFD) in 2020 as having an overall status of 'Good' and is 148.7km2 in area (SEPA water environment hub).